VallapuCharan/Hidden-Vault-Windows-application-/README.md

 # Hidden-Vault-Windows-application-
 It’s a new innovative idea to hide your files.
+When Application lockers are implemented it gives a scope for the black hat to know that there is data hidden and he can easily break the security walls.
+The main principle is that using appropriate deviations, dodge unauthorized user by using already existing apps to hide files.
+Developed using c# in visual studio 2013.